-Includes 40 MBbl/d of back-end capacity and does not include Targa's equity interest in GCF; GCF facility was idled in January 2021 but is available for reactivation subject to prevailing market conditions
+2) Includes 40 MBbl/d of back-end capacity and does not include Targa's equity interest in GCF; GCF facility was idled in January 2021 but is available for reactivation subject to prevailing market conditions and agreement with our partners.

-Connected to Mont Belvieu, the U.S. NGL hub, which handles the majority of U.S. NGLs.
+3) Connected to Mont Belvieu, the U.S. NGL hub, which handles the majority of U.S. NGLs.
 Export facility has an effective working capacity of 12.5 MMBbl/month, and this capability is dependent on the mix of propane and butane demand, vessel size and availability of supply, among other factors.